 9. A Portable Table

-A small folding table or roll-up camp table is a necessity if you’re camping out more than a night.
+A small folding table or roll-up camp table is necessary if you’re camping out more than a night.
 A table lets you prepare and eat meals without having to put cups or plates on the ground.
 It’s also a good place to play games to pass the time.

 Take along some games to play with family and fellow campers.
 There are a lot of games you can play at your campsite.